 Analysis / Bias

 In review, Skeptic Ink is a blog/website that publishes scientific and skeptical information.
-Most articles are emotional and do not properly source their information such as this OPERATION HAND OF GOD.
+Most articles are emotional and do not properly source their information, such as this OPERATION HAND OF GOD.
 This opinion piece is not sourced at all.
-In another titled THE UNNECESSARY SCIENCE – A USEFUL SUMMARY, there is again zero sourcing from other sources.
-In general, this is a mostly pro-science source, but with the lack of sourcing and transparency, we render them Questionable by default.
+There is again zero sourcing from other sources in another titled THE UNNECESSARY SCIENCE – A USEFUL SUMMARY.
+This is a mostly pro-science source, but with the lack of sourcing and transparency, we render them Questionable by default.